jbdamask/sketch-tutor/README.md

 ## Contributing
 Contributions to the Artist's AI Assistant project are welcome.
 Please feel free to submit pull requests or open issues for bugs and feature requests.

+## Cool Note
+This entire project was created using Replit Agents (beta)

 ## License
 [MIT License](LICENSE)